Download eBooks & Wiring Diagrams (FREE)

 Refer to the red boxes and arrows below.

-Every solar component in the calculator summary table has a “Part #”, listed in Column D. For example, the solar charge controller is part #16.
+Every solar component in the calculator summary table has a “Part #” listed in Column D. For example; the solar charge controller is part #16.

-Final Thoughts: Calculating How Much Solar You Need Is Just The Beginning
+Final Thoughts: Calculating How Much Solar You Need Is Just the Beginning

 Figuring out how much solar power your campervan needs is an important first step to building your campervan solar system.
-But it’s just that, the first step.
+But itโ€™s just that, the first step.

-And if you have any questions or comments, please let us know in the comments section below.
+If you have any questions or comments, please let us know in the comments section below.

 Happy building!